 Don’t wait until the bottleneck of the week before Thanksgiving – one of the busiest times in Christmas light sales of the year.
 Make sure to find your lights locally or order a couple of weeks early so that ground shipping will be sure to have them at your door in time to start installing them the weekend after Thanksgiving like all your neighbors.
 Otherwise, you may have to explain to your spouse why you are so free to watch games all weekend.
 Note… if you really mean to watch games all weekend and would like a quiet 4-day weekend off the ladder and in your favorite chair, order your lights at the beginning of Thanksgiving week and then blame everything on UPS.

-2. Don’t wait until you are ready to put up decorations for parties and Holidays the actual day of the installation or event.
+2. Test early.
+Don’t wait until you are ready to put up decorations to test them.
 The stress of spending summer in your hot attic, the fact that your lights are bundled in a ball in a storage tote and the fact there may be children in the house can all contribute to light failure at the most inopportune time.

 Take the lights out a couple of weeks in advance and test them to make sure they are all working.
 If you have a few missing or blown bulbs, use the replacements that came with your sets that you’ve stored safely in a properly marked storage bag … or use the worst string of lights to give it’s life to provide bulbs to the rest of your sets in order to get them all working again.